-You’ve got to be kidding me.
+You've got to be kidding me.
 Soon the guards caught on and started running towards me and I did what my instincts told me to do, I ran.
-People started screaming and rushed out of my way like I was some disease they didn’t want to catch.
-I didn’t get very far though, suddenly someone from the side rammed into me and I slammed into the hard-baked ground.
-Then a bunch of guards sat on top of me and pinned me down.
-Before I knew it I was tied up again but this time I was headed toward the inside of the arena.
+People started screaming and rushed out of my way like I was some disease they didn't want to catch.
+I didn't get very far though because suddenly out of nowhere, someone from the side rammed into me and I slammed into the hard-baked ground.
+A moment later a bunch of guards sat on top of me and pinned me down.
+Before I knew it I was tied up again but this time I was headed for inside of the arena.

 "How'd this one get out?" asked one of the guards stationed at an entrance.

 The guard leading me answered, "Don't know but he wasn't very bright running out in broad daylight".
 Then he bellowed a laugh and we stopped for a moment so they could laugh together.

 A voice came from my right ear, "Hey kid, now's your chance."
 It was Akiko.
 I was too angry to reply though.
 What happened to 'I'll look out for you'?
 She sold me like live bait!

 Wack!
 The guard leading me struck me hard in the stomach and I doubled over.
 "The man's talking to you slave, answer him."

 Akiko spoke again, "the longer you wait the longer you stay there."